 Data sources for water levels

 Water level data comes primarily from a few specific sources: observations; astronomical predictions; analyses; and forecast models.
 When such data are produced and quality-controlled by an approved Producing Authority (IHO Resolutions A6.3 & A6.9, S-62), they are suitable for inclusion in the water level data product.

+NOTE: S-104 Edition 2.0.0 uses only data types which the water level adjustment algorithm described in S-98 can process.

 Observational Data: Observational water level data comes initially from in situ sensors in the field (for example tide gauges deployed along a channel) and are monitored by the data collecting authority.
 After data acquisition, the data are quality controlled and stored by the Producing Authority.
-Some of the observed data may be available for distribution within minutes of being collected and are described as being ‘in real time.
+Some of the observed data may be available for distribution within minutes of being collected and are described as being ‘in real time’.
 Other data may be days or years old, and are called historical data.

+NOTE: Observational Data in S-104 Edition 2.0.0 must still conform to the regular grid format.

 Astronomical Predictions: Astronomical predictions are produced when a sufficiently long time series of observed water level has been obtained and the data has been harmonically analysed by the Producing Authority to produce a set of amplitude and phase constants.
 The harmonic values can then be used to predict the astronomical component of the water level as a time series covering any desired time interval.
 Astronomical predictions can also be produced by other proven methods of tidal analysis.
-Data available for single stations or numerous, may be arranged by the Producing Authority into a gridded field.
+Data available for single stations or numerous stations must be arranged by the Producing Authority into a gridded field to conform to this edition of S-104.

 Analysed and Hybrid Values: Analysed water level values may be derived from sea-surface topography, data assimilation, statistical correlations or other means.
 A hybrid method combines two of or more approaches.

 Hindcast and Forecast Data: Hydrodynamic models numerically solve a set of fluid dynamic equations in two or three dimensions, and rely on observational data, including water levels and winds, to supply boundary conditions.
 Model grids may be either regular or irregular.
 Such models are often run several times per day, and can be a hindcast or a forecast.
 The hindcast is a model simulation that attempts to recreate present conditions by using the most recent observational data, while a forecast is a simulation made for many hours into the future using predicted winds, water levels, etc. The results are saved for a limited number of times, and are stored as arrays that derive from the model’s grid.
 These models and methods are developed, run and monitored by the Producing Authority.

+NOTE: Hindcast data are not used in S-104 Edition 2.0.0.

 These descriptions are summarised in Table 7-1.
 (Note that the encoding format does not designate observation data as “historical” or “real-time”.)